VA Portland Health Care System

 The Department of Veterans Affairs (VA) is committed to delivering quality health care to our nation’s Veterans.
 Recognizing that accomplishing this mission includes a great deal of fiscal accountability, the VA is committed to lessening environmental risk factors and associated expenses by focusing on new ways to prevent pollution, reduce waste, and conserve natural and cultural resources.
 Following the VA lead, the VA Portland Health Care System (VAPORHCS) employs processes that affirm environmental accountability into day–to-day decision-making and long-term planning.

-Our Bend Clinic is LEED Gold Equivalent.
+Our Bend Clinic is Leadership in Energy and Environmental Design (LEED) Gold Equivalent.
 Click here to read more about our efforts to reduce our impact on the environment.

 Our GEMS Committee is proud to present our recent accomplishments.